AY2526S1-CS2103T-T15-4/tp/docs/UserGuide.md

     cd Desktop/WiFindHomeFolder
 ```

-Tip: You can also drag the folder into the terminal, it will automatically fill in the correct path!
+Tip: You can also drag the folder into the terminal window, it will automatically fill in the correct path!

+<div style="page-break-after: always;"></div>

 #### Step 3: Start Wi-Find by typing:
 ```bash